sandervonk/CALclock/FULL_INSTALL.md

 > To use HTTPS, you will need to add the server's public certificate to `clock/components/ota_update_task/CMakelists.txt`, and uncomment some lines in `ota_update_task.c` with `server_cert_pem`.

-From VScode:
+From VSCode:

   * Open the `CALclock/clock` folder (`File > Open`).
   * Connect your ESP32 module, and select the serial port using `ctrl-e p`.
-  * Edit the SDK configuration (`ctrl-e g`) and scroll down to CALclock and specify your "Firmware upgrade url endpoint" (e.g. http://host.domain/path/to/clock.bin).
+  * Edit the SDK configuration (`ctrl-e g`) and scroll down to CALclock and specify your "Firmware upgrade URL endpoint" (e.g. http://host.domain/path/to/clock.bin).
   * Start the build cycle using `ctrl-e b`.
   * Upload `CALclock/clock/build/clock.bin` to your site.